 Influencer marketing focuses on people or brands that influence your target market.
 The term is commonly used to denote Instagram accounts with several thousand followers, but it could also mean a celebrity or community that your target audience follows or belongs to.

-Influencers build communities of people that know, like, and trust them.
+Influencers build communities of people who know, like, and trust them.
 It is, therefore, easy for them to garner attention around your online product through a recommendation, or “sponsored post.”

 Affiliate Marketing